PracticingDeveloper/practicingruby.com/about.md

 <p>If you're interested in contributing to Practicing Ruby, send a brief email about your idea to <a href="mailto:gregory@practicingdeveloper.com">gregory@practicingdeveloper.com</a>.<p>

 <p>You do not need to be an experienced technical writer to participate!
-Collaborations typically consist of about five meetings with Gregory (60-90 mins each), and a few hours of solo research and development work to prepare notes and code samples.</p>
+Collaborations typically consist of about five meetings with Gregory (60-90 mins each), and a few hours of solo research and development work to prepare notes and code samples over the span of a few weeks.</p>